New Zealand / Technology

 It says users that come across misleading or fraudulent activity on Google Maps, related to publicly available factual information, can edit it.

-Google and the schools affected have been approached for comment.
+The affected schools have been approached for comment.